rostro36/Notes/Big Data/Week 08/08_questions.md

 	- The *ResourceManager* tracks, not the JobTracker
 	- YARN is fairer, also for SLA-guarantees.
 	- It can more than MapReduce.
+- What makes Spark different compared to MapReduce?
+	- There is no static pipeline of Map-Shuffle-Reduce, but the much more open framework of Spark's DAG.
+- How can Spark be seen as a DAG?
+	- The DAG shows the dataflow, the sources are the DataNodes and the sinks are the clients.
+- What is the workflow of a Spark job?
+	- The user builds the pipeline of transformations, but requesting the action then triggers the execution of that pipeline.
+## YARN architecture
 - What is an *ApplicationMaster*?
-	- The head *containter* of an application (e.g. MapReduce), that also wants new storage for it's application.
+	- The head *container* of an application (e.g. MapReduce), that also wants new storage for it's application.
 It also does the monitoring and fault tolerance of the application.
 - What does a *ResourceManager* do?
 	- They are the admin entry gate.
 	- It checks the heartbeats of the *NodeManager*s.